sepheme/DNA-bot-expulsion/README.md

 - **"config.json not found" error**: Ensure `config.json` is in the same directory as the executable or script
 - **Bot not finding game window**: Make sure the game is running before starting the bot.
 The bot locks onto the window at startup.
 - **Buttons not being clicked**:
-  - Check that the image files in `assets/img/` match your game's UI
+  - Check that the image files in `assets/buttons/` match your game's UI
   - Try adjusting confidence levels in `config.json`
   - Check console logs to see which mouse click method is being used
+- **Map not being detected**:
+  - Ensure map images in `assets/maps/` are actual screenshots, not placeholders
+  - Adjust `confidence.map_detection` in `config.json` if detection is too strict/loose
+  - Check console logs for map detection messages
 - **Window switching issues**: Ensure you have proper permissions and `enable_window_detection` is set to `true` in `config.json`
 - **Mouse clicks not working**: The bot uses a fallback chain - check console logs to see which method succeeded/failed
 - **Bot not stopping immediately**: Press F4 again - it should interrupt within a fraction of a second